statnett/datavizlibrary/README.md

 # datavizlibrary
-Gathering data visualizations used in power systems
+Gathering and sharing data visualizations used in power systems